Concepts

 Nodes

-LightDB distributed database is a LightDB extension that allows commodity database servers (called nodes) to coordinate with one another in a “shared nothing” architecture.
+LightDB distributed database allows commodity database servers (called nodes) to coordinate with one another in a “shared nothing” architecture.
 The nodes form a cluster that allows LightDB to hold more data and use more CPU cores than would be possible on a single computer.
 This architecture also allows the database to scale by simply adding more nodes to the cluster.

 Coordinator and Workers